peterwilsoncc/doitlive.peterwilson.cc/plugins/wordpress-seo/readme.txt

 6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.

 == Changelog ==

+= 8.2.1 =
+Release Date: September 20th, 2018

+Bugfixes:

+* Fixes a bug where the Chrome or Opera browser tab would crash on Windows when a Polish text contains sentences in passive voice.

 = 8.2.0 =
 Release Date: September 11th, 2018